European Bonsai Potter Collective

 • Shikishi Shikishi can be landscape or portrait, and generally larger than Tanzuku, can be different sizes.

-• Tanzaku 短冊 A vertical rectangular piece of paper, card or wood, decorated with words, poems, or artwork.
+• Tanzaku 短冊 A vertical rectangular piece of card or wood, decorated with words, poems, or artwork.
 Tanzaku are generally 6cm x 30cm.

 • Tanzaku gake 短冊掛 The 'kake' backdrop' for a Tanzuku.
 Shikishi can also be hung on a Tanzaku gake.